rohann06/cryptoverse/README.md

 ## Functionality

-There are 3 pages in this website
+There are 3 pages on this website
-#### First one is a home page which contains the Global Crypto Stats, Top 10 Crypto Coins In The World, and Populer Crypto News In The World.
+#### The first one is a home page that contains the Global Crypto Stats, Top 10 Crypto Coins In The World, and Popular Crypto News In The World.
 ![image](https://github.com/rohan-ahire06/cryptoverse/assets/75326769/a7683dee-18df-4904-a6da-81c3de7d2275)

-#### The second one is Crypto Currencies page which contains all the crypto coins and their details also contains the search bar so that user can search for the coins
+#### The second one is the Crypto Currencies page which contains all the crypto coins and their details also contains a search bar so that users can search for the coins
 ![image](https://github.com/rohan-ahire06/cryptoverse/assets/75326769/da9e3783-f246-456d-ba7a-173eceb6f0c5)

 #### The third and final page is the Crypto News.
 This page provides all of the news about cryptocurrency and also indicates if that news is positive or not.